CopernicaMarketingSoftware/AMQP-CPP/README.md

 }
 ````

+You should do all the book keeping for the buffer yourselves.
+If you for example
+call the Connection::parse() method with a buffer of 100 bytes, and the method
+returns that only 60 bytes were processed, you should later call the method again,
+with a buffer filled with the remaining 40 bytes.
+If the method returns 0, you should
+make a new call to parse() when more data is available, with a buffer with more
+data.

 CHANNELS
 ========

-In the example you saw that we created a channel object.
-A channel is a virtual
+In the example we created a channel object.
+A channel is a virtual connection over
-connection over a single TCP connection, and it is possible to create many channels
+a single TCP connection, and it is possible to create many channels that all use
-that all use the same TCP connection.
+the same TCP connection.

 AMQP instructions are always sent over a channel, so before you can send the first
 command to the RabbitMQ server, you first need a channel object.
 The channel